 Delivered programs and workshops internationally to assist Filipino start-ups.

 Hosted the Vice President of the Philippines Leni Robredo.

-Attended the CEO Round table at Ernst and Young to discuss trade and investment opportunities between
+Attended the CEO Round Table at Ernst and Young to discuss trade and investment opportunities between

-Australia and Philippines.
+Australia and the Philippines.

 Joined Universal Business School Sydney (UBSS) as a Fellow.